How to Fix a Running Toilet

 A decent visual check is to watch the water level.
 In the event that the water rises and goes into the overflow tube, then your flapper seal is presumably fine.
 That implies the most likely culprit is your floater.
 If the water continues running yet never reaches the overflow, then your flapper seal is presumably not good.

 If the flapper is where the fault is, you can either try cleaning it or simply spend a couple bucks and replace it.
-With just around three connections points and one approach to put it on, it is practically impossible to do it wrong.
+With about three connection points and one approach to put it on, it is practically impossible to do it wrong.

 If that does not work or you are uncertain how to do that on your particular system, you simply twist the bar joined the floater so that it dips lower into the water.
 It may not be as refined as using the adjuster, but rather it has a similar impact.